ossf/fuzz-introspector/README.md

 ![project overview](/img/project_overview.png)

-Table with data of all functions in a project:
+Table with data of all functions in a project.
+The table is sortable to make enhance the process of understanding the fuzzer-infrastructure of a given project:

 ![Functions table](/img/functions_overview.png)